oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 "Generate one or more brilliant, novel jokes about: {formatted_topic_set}

 COMEDIC GUIDANCE:
-{context_details - either single hook-template-context or unified higher-order group}
+{flattened_context_details - unified format for both first-order and higher-order contexts}

 GENERATOR EXPLANATION:
-{explanation - either individual or unified group explanation}
+{flattened_explanation - unified explanation regardless of original context type}

 CRITICAL CREATIVE FREEDOM INSTRUCTIONS:
 - You do NOT need to use the exact hooks, templates, or context provided